ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Installation/Install OSIsoft Adapter for OPC UA using Docker.md

 ---
-uid: InstallOSIsoftAdapterForOPCUAUsingDocker
+uid: InstallPIAdapterForOPCUAUsingDocker
 ---

-# Install OSIsoft Adapter for OPC UA using Docker
+# Install PI Adapter for OPC UA using Docker

 Docker is a set of tools that you can use on Linux to manage application deployments.